MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 After the data source has refreshed, go to **Data** > **Tables** page.
 Select the table for the data source and verify the schema.

+## Delta lake time travel and data refreshes

+Delta lake time travel is the ability to query through table versions based on a timestamp or version number.
+Changes to Delta folders are versioned, and Customer Insights - Data uses the Delta folder versions to keep track of what data to process.
+In a regular delta table refresh, data is pulled from all the data table versions since the last refresh.
+As long as all versions are present, Customer Insights - Data can process just the changed elements and deliver faster results.
+[Learn more about time travel](https://www.databricks.com/blog/2019/02/04/introducing-delta-time-travel-for-large-scale-data-lakes.html).

+Data synchronization can fail if your Delta folder data was deleted and then recreated.
+Or if Customer Insights - Data couldn't connect to your Delta folders for an extended period while the versions advanced.
+In the case where a version of the data is missing, you must perform a full data refresh on the table.

+To avoid the need for a full data refresh, we recommend you maintain a reasonable history backlog, such as 15 days.

-## Manually run a full data refresh on a Delta table folder
+### Manually run a full data refresh on a Delta table folder

 A full refresh takes all the data from a table in Delta format and reloads it from the Delta table version zero (0).
-Changes to Delta folders are versioned, and Customer Insights - Data uses the Delta folder versions to keep track of what data to process.
 If Customer Insights – Data last synchronized with version 23 of your Delta folder data, it expects to find version 23 and possibly subsequent versions available.
-If the expected data versions aren't available, [data synchronization fails](#data-synchronization-failure).
+If the expected data versions aren't available, data synchronization fails and requires a manual full data refresh.

 Changes to the Delta folder schema trigger an automatic full refresh.
 To manually trigger a full refresh, perform the following steps.